 The most famous passenger ship of all time is a title that still belongs to the Titanic, more than a century after its maiden voyage in 1912.
-Unfortunately, it’s because the sinking of the Titanic is still one of the worst maritime disasters in history, immortalized forever in museums, books, film and pop culture.
+Unfortunately, it’s famous because of its sinking, which is still one of the worst maritime disasters in history — a catastrophe immortalized forever in museums, books, film, and pop culture.

 It’s understandable, then, why so many wonder how the Titanic compares to modern cruise ships sailing today.
 It might be baffling to imagine, but while cruise ships have leapt in size since the world called Titanic the largest ship of its time, they have also drastically reduced their chances of sinking.